 Selfhelp brings our expertise to affordable housing throughout New York City and Long Island.
 Affordable housing developers are welcome to contact our team to learn how to bring this evidenced-based program to their residents.

 Interested in renting a Selfhelp apartment?
 Please contact the on-site management company.
+Click here to go to our location page.

 Harry and Jeanette Weinberg Apartments